Jim Jordan: Donald Trump

+FBI oversight

+As chairman of the House Judiciary Committee, Jordan has led oversight investigations into FBI activities.
+In February 2023, Jordan launched an investigation into the FBI Richmond Catholic memo, which characterized "radical traditionalist Catholics" as potential domestic violent extremists.
+After the FBI provided only 18 heavily redacted pages in response to initial requests, Jordan issued a subpoena to Director Christopher A. Wray in April 2023.
+The committee's December 2023 report alleged the memo's scope extended beyond a single field office, contradicting Wray's testimony.
+Jordan's committee also conducted oversight of the Arctic Frost investigation, Special Counsel Jack Smith's investigation into individuals connected to the January 6 Capitol attack.

 Antitrust and tech policy

 Jordan has critiqued "Big Tech" companies, though he opposes proposals to break up these companies through antitrust enforcement.

 Google has contributed money to his political campaign since 2012, including $10,000 in 2020.
 Tucker Carlson criticized Jordan for accepting donations from Google.

 In 2023, Jordan refused to make Ken Buck the chairman of the Subcommittee on Antitrust, despite Buck being the most senior Republican on the committee and a proponent of antitrust enforcement.
 Conservatives criticized Jordan for this decision.

 Disinformation research

 As chairman of the House Judiciary Committee, Jordan is heading a legal campaign against researchers at universities, think tanks and private companies that study disinformation.
 Those affected include the Stanford Internet Observatory at Stanford University, the University of Washington, the Atlantic Council's Digital Forensic Research Lab and the social media analytics firm Graphika.

 Since January 2023, when Republicans gained a majority in the House, the House Judiciary Committee has sent letters, subpoenas, and threats of legal action to researchers, demanding notes, emails and other records from researchers and even student interns, dating back to 2015.

 Projects affected include the Election Integrity Partnership, formed to identify attempts "to suppress voting, reduce participation, confuse voters or delegitimize election results without evidence" and the Virality Project, which has examined the spread of false claims about vaccines.
 Jordan claims that such organizations worked with the government to censor conservative speech online.
 Although research groups may have reported problematic content, "no evidence has emerged that government officials coerced the companies to take action against accounts".
 Researchers argue that they have academic freedom to study social media and disinformation as well as freedom of speech to report their results.

 Previous research has indicated that sharing of disinformation and propaganda within the United States has been associated with the development of increasingly "partisan" media, appearing most strongly in right-wing sources such as Breitbart, The Daily Caller, and Fox News.

 The actions of Jordan and the House Judiciary Committee have been described by their opponents as an "attempt to chill research", creating a "chilling effect" through increased time demands, legal costs and online harassment of researchers.